FLARE: Fusing Language Models and Collaborative Architectures for Recommender Enhancement: Performance on Unseen Users

 \section{Performance on Unseen Users}

-In this paper, we employ the common evaluation paradigm of using the last two items for each user as our validation and hold-out set.
-As a result, the model processes similar user sequences during training and evaluation.
+In this paper, we employ the common evaluation paradigm of using the last two items for each user as validation and hold-out sets.
+Thus, the model processes similar user sequences during training and evaluation.
 To study how well the model generalizes to unseen users in training, we also evaluate the model using training and test splits with non-overlapping user sequences.
-We construct an 80\%/10\%/10\% split of users to comprise our train, test and validation sets respectively.
-In order to match the sequence length of unseen last item, we withhold the last two items from each training example.
+We construct an 80\%/10\%/10\% split of users to comprise the train, test and validation sets respectively.
+To match the sequence length of the unseen-last-item setting, we withhold the last two items from each training example.
+We use the same preprocessing approach as the Clothing dataset (Section~\ref{sec:clothing_dataset}).
+Table~\ref{tab:unseen_users} shows that \brstar and \flare achieve similar results in both evaluation settings, suggesting that the model generalizes well to unseen users.

-The results of this study are shown in Table~\ref{tab:unseen_users}.
-As expected, we observe that both ID only and Text + ID models achieve similar results in both settings.
-This suggests that the model generalizes well to unseen users, and performance is comparable to the leave one out (i.e unseen last item) evaluation.